Local employer Boschetti strives to create a lasting legacy in the electrical industry

 When looking for apprentices Robert has a clear criteria.
 “We are looking for apprentices that share our values in order to be the right fit for me and my business.”

 Robert credits Kestrel Recruitment, part of the IntoWork Group for helping him find and employ apprentices that fit the Boschetti business.
-As a Group Training Organisation Kestrel recruits and employs apprentices, then places them with host employers such as Boschetti.
+As an Apprentice and Employment Service Kestrel recruits and employs apprentices, then places them with host employers such as Boschetti.
 This relationship sees Kestrel take care of administrative, training and employment responsibilities, allowing Boschetti to concentrate on their core business and their apprentice training.

 “Kestrel presents us with the shortlist and conduct the background checks.
 They have worked closely with us ever since and understand our needs.
 They just want to help, and it’s fantastic to have them on our team.”